Get the latest from TODAY

 Smart Nora, $300, SmartNora.com

 The Nora listens for sounds of snoring.
 Once they are detected, the device sends movements into the pillow to stop the person from snoring before it's loud enough to wake anyone up.
-This was one of Oprah's Favorite Things this year as well!
+This was one of Oprah's Favorite Things in the past as well!

 This article was originally published on September 22, 2017 on TODAY.com.